 Thermoflask is a double-pack, with one black bottle and one blue bottle.
 There are no other color options.

 If you’re interested in aesthetics above all else, the Hydro Flask is the better choice.

 In terms of size to price ratio, Thermoflask is the better option.
 Hydro Flasks are very expensive, probably the most expensive water bottles on the market.
 If you are interested in other budget-friendly Hydro Flask alternatives, be sure to read my Hydro Flask vs EcoVessel comparison.

 Are the Bottles Easy to Clean?

 Both are fairly easy to clean.
 But because of the way the Thermoflask lid is built, it’s a little harder to clean than the Hydro Flask.

 How Should I Clean My Bottle?

 Cleaning your bottle is important to prevent the buildup of bacteria.
 The Oxo Good Grips Water Bottle Cleaning Set is a great way to clean all bottles properly and easily.

 The kit has three pieces – a large bottle brush, a skinny straw brush, and a looped detail-cleaning brush.
-This kit is high-quality and very durable, so it’ll keep your bottles clean for many years to come.
+This kit is high-quality and durable, so it’ll keep your bottles clean for many years.

 The Final Call